 You know how life throws you lemons, yet it’s what you do with them that matters?
 Well, DIY foundation powder is my lemonade!
-We caught the lemons a few years ago in the form of eight months of unemployment for my husband.
+We caught the lemons for the first time many years ago in the form of eight months of unemployment for my husband.
 Lo and behold, during that time, I ran out of my beloved mineral foundation powder.
 Eep!
 What was a natural girl to do?

 Seriously.
-I recall a quick moment of dread because spending over $20 for another natural jar of foundation powder seemed downright silly at that moment.
-So I took a deep breath and asked myself, “how do I solve this problem?”
+I recall a quick moment of dread because our income went from comfortable to zero in literally an instant (read more here).
+Therefore, spending over $25 for a jar of natural foundation powder seemed downright crazy.
+Instead, I turned to my mindset practices and took a deep breath and asked myself, “how do I solve this problem?”
 Just like that, a light bulb popped in my head and flashed “DIY.”

 [This post contains affiliate links to make it easy to purchase items mentioned.
 Your pricing stays the same.
 See my full disclosure here.]

 Thanks to Pinterest and now TikTok, Do-It-Yourself is certainly gaining popularity in the health and beauty worlds, so I was able to find lots of DIY foundation powder recipes.
 But did they work?

 Seeing that most of the recipes contained spices straight from the pantry, I was skeptical.
 After several months of testing, trialing and mixing, a blend was conceived that I think you will love!

 - Bentonite clay – This wonderful, healing clay absorbs excess oil from your skin and gives the DIY foundation powder a nice matte finish.
 I share more about bentonite clay and its uses in my Homemade Tooth Powder Recipe.

 - Arrowroot powder – If you are an allergen-friendly baker like me, you most likely have arrowroot powder in your pantry.
 If not, don’t panic, you can use corn starch too.
 However, be sure to use a non-GMOgmo corn starch.